cvonfeldt/blue-team-investigations/Log Analysis-Sysmon/README.md

 ![Q3](screenshots/Sys5.png)

 Where we see that the environment variable set is comspec=C:\windows\temp\supply.exe, which makes that folder the default location of command-line execution.
-We also see that the parent process actually isn't supply.exe, so we can assume that it's likely from the encoded Gzip compression powershell payload that spawned from updater.hta.
-We will keep that in mind going forward.
+We also see that the parent process actually isn't supply.exe, so we can assume that it's likely from the encoded Gzip compression powershell payload that spawned from updater.hta, and that this is in preparation to run supply.exe.

 **Answer: comspec=C:\windows\temp\supply.exe**